kubeflow/katib/docs/proposals/trial-custom-crd.md

 ### Trial controller watchers

-Currently, trial controller watches for the
+In the current design trial controller watches
 [three supported resource](https://github.com/kubeflow/katib/blob/master/pkg/controller.v1beta1/trial/trial_controller.go#L94-L125).
-To generate these parameters dynamically when Katib starts, we add additional flag (`-trial-resource`) to Katib controller, which represents resources that can be used in Trial template.
+We add additional flag (`-trial-resource`) to Katib controller, which represents resources that can be used in trial template, to generate these parameters dynamically when Katib starts.
-This flag contains custom CRD `Group`, `Version`, `Kind` in format `kind.version.group` which needs to create controller watchers.
+This flag contains custom CRD's `Group`, `Version`, `Kind` in `kind.version.group` format which needs to create controller watchers.
-Trial controller iterates over these params and create watchers.
+Trial controller iterates over these parameters and creates watchers.

-For example, if Trial can run TFJob, Argo Workflow and Kubernetes Batch Jobs, Katib controller flags must be:
+For example, if trial can run TFJob, Argo Workflow and Kubernetes Batch Jobs, Katib controller flags must be:

 ```yaml
 . . .